-You can buy any tickets up to the value of £30 on all Oxford Bus Company and Thames Travel services including single, return, day and weekly tickets, as well as multi-journey carnets.
-For tickets over the £30 limit we suggest you use the key (our smartcard) or our mobile app for convenient, cash free travel.
+You can buy any tickets up to the value of £45 on all Carousel services including single, return, day and weekly tickets, as well as multi-journey carnets.
+For tickets over the £45 limit we suggest you use the key (our smartcard) or our mobile app for convenient, cash free travel.

 Do I still need a ticket if I pay with contactless?